YousefEZ/TFL-c/README.md

       - [x] if the link's to_station has it's links exhausted (stops the to_station from putting links), then we go to the next iteration.

-    **iii.** Priority queue organises the nodes in order based on time (shortest time in front, longest at the back).
+    **c.** Priority queue organises the nodes in order based on time (shortest time in front, longest at the back).

-    **iv.** Pop a value out of the priority queue and updates the station's values if:
+    **d.** Pop a value out of the priority queue and updates the station's values if:

       - [x] if the node value is not NULL (no more values in the priority queue).

       - [x] if the path that is introduced is faster than the one that it already has, or if it has no path to it yet.

-    **v.** Assign the to_station's id of this path to from_station and repeat from step ii. until from_station is equal to the target_station.
+    **e.** Assign the to_station's id of this path to from_station and repeat from step b. until from_station is equal to the target_station.

 3. Traceback the path by:

-    **1.** Initialise the stack.
+    **a.** Initialise the stack.

-    **2.** Place the target_station id into station variable.
+    **b.** Place the target_station id into station variable.

-    **3.** Place station variable into a stack_node and place the stack_node into the stack.
+    **c.** Place station variable into a stack_node and place the stack_node into the stack.

-    **4.** Find the from_station id of the station referenced in the station variable and place into the station variable.
+    **d.** Find the from_station id of the station referenced in the station variable and place into the station variable.

-    **5.**  Repeat from iii. if the station variable doesn't have a value of -1 (only the starting station's from_station will have that value in the path).
+    **e.**  Repeat from c. if the station variable doesn't have a value of -1 (only the starting station's from_station will have that value in the path).

 4. output the path using the data in stack.